The Lyapunov exponent of holomorphic maps: Unicritical polynomials

 \begin{proof}[Proof of Theorem~\ref{thm:typ}] By Lemma~\ref{lem:slexp}, $\chi_{-}(z)\ge 0$ for every slowly recurrent $z\in J(f)$ and using Lemma~\ref{lem:slarea}, $\chi_{-}(z)\ge 0$ for almost every $z\in J(f)$.
 And $\chi_{+}(z)\le 0$ for a.e. $z$ because each $z$ with $\chi_{+}(z)> 0$ is not a Lebesgue density point by Theorem~\ref{thm:up}. \end{proof}

 We shall now consider backward orbits of the critical point and prove Theorem~\ref{thm:backward} of the Introduction.
-We first prove the following variation of Lemma~\ref{return} for polynomial maps which gives a better estiamte.
+We first prove the following variation of Lemma~\ref{lem:return} for polynomial maps which gives a better estimate.

 \begin{lemma} Let $f(z)=z^d+c$ where $d\ge 2$ and $c\in\C$.
 Assume that $f$ has no an attracting cycle.
 Then for each $\lambda>1$ there is $\delta_0>0$ such that for each $\delta\in (0,\delta_0)$, if $z\not\in B(0,\delta)$ and $n\ge 1$ is the minimal positive integer such that $|f^n(z)|\le \delta$, then